-Most remarkable for the discipline of economics, is a delegation of the then president of the AEA, John Kenneth Galbraith, joined by two distinguished predecessors and later Nobel Laureates, Wassily

-Leontief and James Tobin (Galbraith, 1973a), shortly after the FFDARPE visit.15 FFDARPE had just been a prelude compared to these great men of letters and world-renowned economists (Garlin interview).
+Most remarkable for the discipline of economics, is a delegation of the then president of the AEA, John Kenneth Galbraith, joined by two distinguished predecessors and later Nobel Laureates, Wassily Leontief and James Tobin (Galbraith, 1973a), shortly after the FFDARPE visit.
+FFDARPE had just been a prelude compared to these great men of letters and worldrenowned economists (Garlin interview).
 But, Garlin adds, they did not invite Milton Friedman - this had to wait until 1980 (Weber, 2018, p.
 225).
 Galbraith was known for his ambitions to contribute to co-existence with the Soviet Union, even though a liberal, not a socialist.
 Upon their return from China Galbraith published a book (Galbraith, 1973a) on their 15 day journey and an article for the New York Times Magazine titled: 'Galbraith has seen China's future - and it works' (Galbraith, 1972).
 Therein he proclaimed: 'There can now be no serious doubt that China is devising a highly effective economic system' (ibid., p.
 38).
-He cautioned "The Chinese future.
+He cautioned "The Chinese economy isn't the American or European future."
+But confidently concludes, "it is the Chinese future.
 And let there be no doubt: for the Chinese it works" (ibid., p.
 94).

 Similarly, Leontief (1973) began an article in The Atlantic Monthly titled Socialism in China with: 'It works.
 This is the conclusion that I brought home' (p.
 74, emphasis added).
 Another economist who was to receive the Nobel Memorial Prize afterwards and visited China in July 1972 as part of a delegation of computer scientists was Herbert Simon.
 Simon (1973) started his piece on Mao's China with a sceptical theorem: 'Anything that can be learned by travel, can be learned faster, cheaper, and better in a good library' (p.
 1).
-Although he questioned the use of travel observations, he still used eyewitness accounts to validate the insights of the "China watchers" (ibid., 3).
+Although he questioned the use of travel observations, he still used eye-witness accounts to validate the insights of the "China watchers" (ibid., 3).
 Simon's conclusion was ultimately in agreement with Galbraith (1972):